CelloSerenity/CelloSerenity/README.md

 - 😄 Pronouns: ...
 He/him
 - ⚡ Fun fact: ...
 I'm sleep deprived.

 A little bit about me- I've loved everything about coding from a very young age, but only very recently have had the time/resources to explain my knowledge past the "Scratch" blocks I grew up with.
 Recently, I have been able to learn a little more.
-Currently working on Python in my schooling, and html/markdown/documentation/GitHub practices in my spare time (which I don't have much of for the time being).
-Future projects: C++, we'll see.
+Currently working on Python at school, and markdown/html/css (documentation) and learning to use GitHub in my spare time (which I don't have much of).

+What's next for me: C++, we'll see what else.

 PSA- I love SideStore!